A Freeholder isn't for life!

 Freeholder is not for life!

-They are frustrated that the freeholder Isn't doing his job properly?
-Mary-Anne Bowring, creator of leaseholdersupport.co.uk explains how to apply for a Court Appointed Manager.
+Mary-Anne Bowring, creator of leaseholdersupport.co.uk, explains how to apply for a court-appointed manager position.
 Is your Freeholder failing to keep the block in repair, charging you too much for too little, and only interested in his ground rent and insurance commission?
-Typically, three profiles of block fall into this scenario - blocks where: too many flats are owned by investors who show little real interest in the fabric and exterior of the block so long as their flat is rented; leases are still long so there is little interest in parting with cash to buy the freehold; you can't get 50% to support a right to manage movement.
+Typically, three profiles of a block fall into this scenario - blocks where too many flats are owned by investors who show little genuine interest in the fabric and exterior of the block so long as their flat is rented; leases are still long, so there is little interest in parting with cash to buy the freehold; you can't get 50% to support a right to manage movement.
 A flat or apartment is more than just a home.
 Indeed, it is quite probably the most valuable asset a leaseholder owns.
 The lease is a legal instrument that sets out the rights and obligations of both the Freeholder and the Leaseholder and should govern the management activities of the block.

-Assuming your case is proved the decision notice of the Tribunal will set out the appointment of the Managing Agent, which is usually for five years.
-A competent agent may themselves draft proposed directions for their appointment; in some complex cases a lawyer may be required, but this is rare.
-To start the process a list of member firms of Surveyors and Property Managers can be found at rics.org.uk and arma.org.uk.
-Phone several agents; find someone (a) whom you can talk to; (b): who inspires you with their competence and (c): who gives you good advice to help you define your issues.
-Remember that every stage of your action will be benchmarked against what the lease states should happen, so have a good read before you part with any cash.
+Assuming your case is proved, the decision notice of the Tribunal will set out the appointment of the Managing Agent, usually for five years.
+A competent agent may draft proposed directions for their appointment; in some complex cases, a lawyer may be required, but this is rare.
+To start the process, a list of surveyor and property managers' member firms member firms can be found at rics.org.uk and arma.org.uk.
+Phone several agents; find someone:

 Lease Extension, FH and Right to Manage